Riddles1/Hypixel-Skyblock-Item-Flipper/README.md

 # Hypixel Skyblock Item Flipper

-This python script allows you to
+This python script allows you to watch the item price of an item on the Hypixel Skyblock Online Market.
+It can notify you if the item price enters a target range so that you can buy or sell it.

 <div align="center">
   ***SETUP***